eclipse-platform/eclipse.platform.ui/infocenter-web/README.md

 # Deploying the information center as a Web Archive

-Using Eclipse 3.4 or later it is possible to configure the help plugins to be deployed as a web archive (war file) which will act as a fully functioning information center.
+Using Eclipse it is possible to configure the help plugins to be deployed as a web archive (war file) which will act as a fully functioning information center.
 The instructions below assume a Tomcat server has been installed, but with minor modifications these steps should work for any full featured server.